libp2p/docs/content/concepts/transports/quic.md

 (or simply, **draft-29**).
 At the time, draft-29 was implemented because [RFC 9000](https://datatracker.ietf.org/doc/html/rfc9000) was yet to be finalized.
 Eventually go-libp2p added support for RFC 9000 in addition to draft-29, supporting two QUIC versions.
-However, the multiaddresses for these versions used the same format and thus were indistinguishable.
+However, the multiaddresses for these versions used the same format and thus were indistinguishable in the past.

-By using different code points, `quic-v1` for RFC 9000 and `quic` for draft-29, libp2p can distinguish between the two versions.
+By using different code points, `quic-v1` for RFC 9000 and `quic` for draft-29, libp2p can now distinguish between the two versions.

 The multiaddress for a QUIC listener accepting RFC 9000 connections looks like this: `/ip4/1.2.3.4/udp/65432/quic-v1/`, whereas the for the draft version, the multiaddress would be `/ip4/1.2.3.4/udp/65432/quic/`.